axiros/rusp/rusp-bin/README.md

   * Extraction of a **USP** Msg from the payload of a **USP** Record Protobuf bytestream
 * A `rusp-run` application, providing a simple frontend to the `rhai-rusp` bindings via an embedded [Rhai][] interpreter

-In order to download, compile and install the `rusp` binary it is sufficient to have a stable [Rust][] environment and run:
+In order to download, compile and install the binaries, it is sufficient to have a stable [Rust][] environment and run:

 ```
 # cargo install rusp